 Venkat Elapully: Yeah, the system is able to take this information from different EHRs, reformat it to the standard that’s needed and then plop it where it needs to go.

-Jennifer Capestany: So, it seems like there’s a lot of exciting applications around that.
+Jennifer Capestany: So, it seems like there are a lot of exciting applications around that.

 Venkat Elapully: Yep.
 Exactly.

 Jennifer Capestany: Pretty cool.
 I think that it’s probably a pretty good stopping point here.
-And hopefully we can get you to join us on a different episode to break down some more of these different pain points and challenges around healthcare and the drive to use technology to really improve lives, not just on the patient side, but also the payer provider side.
+And hopefully, we can get you to join us on a different episode to break down some more of these different pain points and challenges around healthcare and the drive to use technology to really improve lives, not just on the patient side, but also on the payer-provider side.
 So, thank you Venkat very much.